GW-Robotics-IEEE-Competition-2024/Competition_Files/README.md

 # GW ROBOTICS X IEEE ROBOTICS COMPETITION 2024
-## By @MinThihaSoe, @ndremferraz, and (put Femi's Handle here later)
+## By @MinThihaSoe, @ndremferraz, and FEMI
 ### For the Fall Semester of 2024 GW Robotics and IEEE student organization decided to host a Sumo Robotics Competition :checkered_flag: :video_game:
-This repository contain all the files belonging to the competition so the competition can be recreated in future semesters
+This repository contain all the files needed to complete the competition

 ### Folders
 1. The slides used to guide students are stored under [Workshop Slides](./Workshop-Slides)